January 06, 2020

 Staying Healthy on Campus

 For new undergraduate students, college is a time of growth and independence; and for some that means that they are learning how to manage their own health.
 We know that transition can be worrisome to parents and family members.
 University Health Services (UHS) provides excellent, evidence-based care to CMU students as a healthcare facility accredited by the Accreditation Association of Ambulatory Health Care.
 Its mission is to provide and support a campus climate of health and well-being that fosters student success.
-To that end, UHS provides acute illness and preventive health services during more than 30,000 student visits per year including primary care services like acute and chronic condition management, immunizations (including flu clinics), allergy clinics, behavioral health support via screening, referral, and comprehensive care team management.
+To that end, UHS provides acute illness and preventive health services during more than 30,000 student visits per year.
+Services include acute and chronic condition management, immunizations (including flu clinics), allergy clinics, and behavioral health support via screening, referral, and comprehensive care team management.

 Many students arrive on campus with existing healthcare needs.
 UHS is happy to partner with them to develop a plan for continued care once they come to campus, whether that means assisting with medication or therapy for a chronic condition or consulting about managing that condition.
 It might also mean working with the Comprehensive Care Nurse Manager, whose job is to guide students and parents through the process of accessing the right care at the right time.

 While your student will drive decisions about their health and level of engagement with UHS, we see families as important partners in fostering the health and well-being of students.
-For more information about UHS services, please visit their website.
+For more information, please visit the University Health Services website.